jeluard/hipo/README.md

 el.appendChild(document.createElement("span"));
 ```

+Note that the hiccup syntax is extended to handle all properties whose name starts with **on-** as event listener registration.

 When the hiccup representation can't be fully compiled the remaining hiccup elements are interpreted at runtime.
 This might happen when functions or parameters are used.
 Once in interpreted mode any nested child will not be compiled even if it is a valid candidate for compilation.